cyberiums/cyberdoc/docs/_legacy/Metrics-and-Monitoring.md

 ## Querying metrics

-Geth automatically exposes all collected metrics in the `debug` RPC API, through the `metrics` method, hence these can be queried simply from the console in:
+Geth Flavours automatically exposes all collected metrics in the `debug` RPC API, through the `metrics` method, hence these can be queried simply from the console in:

 ```javascript
 > debug.metrics().p2p.InboundTraffic